menglongguo/website/_projects/TRIHand.md

 The way I approached this space was to first fix the topology and geometry and let that dictate the other variables.
 The goal was to maximize the functionality with the simplest topology.
+To decide what types of grasping functions the hand should be able to achieve, I went into the human grasp taxonomy literature to use the human hand as a baseline.
-To decide what types of grasping functions the hand should be able to achieve, I went into the human grasp taxonomy literature to use human hand's as a baseline.
+To decide what types of grasping functions the hand should be able to achieve, I went into the human grasp taxonomy literature to use the human hand as a baseline.

 <details><summary><b>[Click for Taxonomy Details]</b></summary>